ManueGE/Boxfit/app/src/main/java/com/manuege/boxfit/NOTES.md

 - Make distinction between primary types (must have a default value) and classes (don't need it)

 ## Pending tests
+- Maybe write a test to check all the types
+- Test enums? or custom types?
 - Test objects without primary key (or not-assignable PK)
 - Test arrays of "wrappers"
 - Test to many with List<> and ToMany<>